A Beginner’s Guide To Understanding Stock Market Risk and Expected Returns

 - Over any 20-year horizon, the range was 1% to 12%.

-A second way to understand volatility is to see how often the returns are negative:
+A second way to understand risk is to see how often the returns are negative:

 - Stocks have lost money 1 out of every 4 years.